W3cubDocs

 Examples

 You can create a function to be called in place of the default toString() method.
-The toString() function you create must return a primitive.
-If it returns an object and the method is called implicitly (i.e. during type conversion or coercion), then its result will be ignored and the value of a related method, valueOf(), will be used instead, or a TypeError will be thrown if none of these methods return a primitive.
+The toString() function you create should return a string value.
+If it returns an object and the method is called implicitly during type conversion, then its result is ignored and the value of a related method, valueOf(), is used instead, or a TypeError is thrown if none of these methods return a primitive.

 this.name = name;